TheFuzzStone/hello_python_world/chapter_5/log.md

 **Thoughts**: A little stuck on task 5-10.
 I understood the task very well.
 I had to do a little work and remember how to create lists and how to apply the `lower()` function.
 I had a great feeling when I found a solution and solved this task.

 ---

+## Day 15
+January 31

+**Time allocated for study (approximately)**: 4 hours

+**Today's Progress**: Done task 5-11.
+The task 5-12 (*Styling `if` statements: Review the programs you wrote in this chapter, and make sure you styled your conditional tests appropriately*) did it by "accident".
+Earlier I had read the recommendations on code writing (PEP 8) and although I am still a rookie in Python's world, I'm looking to write readable and clean code, because I plan to take part in different open source projects in the future.
+And that's it, I've finished the chapter 5. 🙂

+Started studying chapter 6: **Dictionaries**.
+I have read the following subchapters: "*A Simple Dictionary*"; "*Working with Dictionaries*"; "*Accessing Values in a Dictionary*"; "*Adding New Key-Value Pairs*"; "*Starting with an Empty Dictionary*"; "*Modifying Values in a Dictionary*"; "*Removing Key-Value Pairs*";

+**Thoughts**: Today I had a nice and productive day. 🙂